WebSupport-DK/php-auth-framework/README.md

-# php-auth
+# PHP AUTH

-Authentication project for managing users and their permissions
+Authentication project for managing users and their permissions.

+!
+FOR LEARNING/DEVLOPMENT PURPOSES ONLY !